salsa-nathan/ckan_283_vagrant/README.md

 ## Test database

-The `setup_ckan` script imports a CAKN database with some test data setup:
+The `setup_ckan` script imports a CKAN database with some test data setup:

 1. test organisation